 INSURANCE

 The Producer shall either obtain or procure the obtaining of all usual insurance cover for the Production, which shall be with a reputable insurer and cover all risks of and incidental to the Producer’s obligations and responsibilities in relation to the Production, including (i) public liability, (ii) employer's and employee's liability (iii) insurance cover for all assets created as a result of Hull 2017 funding, and/or (iv) such other insurances as may be prudent in the circumstances or as may be reasonably required by Hull 2017.
-On request, Producer shall supply to Hull 2017 a copy of each insurance policy effected under this clause.
+Producer shall supply to Hull 2017 a copy of each insurance policy effected under this clause.

 LIABILITY AND INDEMNITY